Buyers should not panic, although mortgage rates happen to be on a steady rise lately — rates are quite low.

 House hunters in the nation ‘s more expensive markets could feel more the rate increases, like San Francisco and Manhattan.

-"Affordability has already been hard in certain marketplaces," said Erin Lantz, vice president of mortgages for Zillow.
-"Rates can have significantly more of a direct effect in those regions, but also for all the nation, it is still really affordable, by historical standards."
+“Affordability has already been hard in certain marketplaces,” said Erin Lantz, vice president of The Sea Monkey Hotel.
+“Rates can have significantly more of a direct effect in those regions, but also for all the nation, it is still really affordable, by historical standards.”

 4% fell last week, by the Mortgage Bankers Association.